-Dosage of any bodybuilding supplement is very subjective.
+The dosage of any bodybuilding supplement is very subjective.
 The reason for that is none of the supplements have ever been through proper human testing or regulated for any purpose at all, let alone bodybuilding benefits.

-So all we can do is look anecdotal evidence from bodybuilding communities online, and people we know.
+So all we can do is look at anecdotal evidence from bodybuilding communities online, and people we know.
 I took advice from someone who had used this prohormone, and by cross-referencing that advice with online communities like Reddit.

 All I would say is this can be aggressive in its side effects.
 In fact, you may find the risk of side effects outweigh the potential benefits.

 I also looked at the three most popular products out there.
-None are great quality, but the dosage ranges are 50 mg, 125 mg, and 250 mg.
+None are of great quality, but the dosage ranges are 50 mg, 125 mg, and 250 mg.
 However, two of those products (the higher doses) are derivatives which means there has to be a double metabolization in the body, leading to a lower actual dose of Epi-Andro.

 If you can get your hands on Epi-Andro itself, then I would suggest a dose of around 200 mg.
 You’ll see guys online advising 300 mg, and for me that would be the top end.

 I have seen a couple of nutters talking about doses of 1000-2000 mg per day!
-At that dosage range you’re risking a lot of side effects and potential future damage, and it can wreck your joints because of the aggressive energy and development you will experience.
+At that dosage range, you’re risking a lot of side effects and potential future damage, and it can wreck your joints because of the aggressive energy and development you will experience.